The Napa Wine Project

 Select Wines

-True to their Spanish roots Artesa produces an Albariño wine – we know of only a handful of other Napa wineries producing this varietal.
+True to their Spanish roots Artesa produces two Albariño wines; we know of only several of other Napa wineries producing wine from this variety from Napa Valley grown grapes.
+In addition to Artesa, Stewart Ranch located just south of the city of Napa, the Hibbard Ranch in the deep end of Carneros, Neal Family Vineyards in Rutherford and a hillside planting in Deer Park owned by Fleury Winery are planted to this variety.
 The 2018 Artesa Vineyards Los Carneros Albariño (planted on their estate vineyard) is a fruit forward representation of this variety – especially on the bouquet.
 Light straw yellow in the glass.
 Smells lovely with ripe aromas of yellow pineapple immediately showing along with sweet aromatic floral threads of citrus blossom and jasmine and ripe pear.
 Well-balanced, the palate offers more citrus notes then the bouquet would lead one to believe.
 Great acidity, with flavors of lime, flinty mineralities and mandarin.
 A lively finish with flavors of green apple and a subtle tartness that lingers.
 Should pair well with oysters and sashimi.
 1200 cases produced.

 The 2016 Artesa Vineyards Los Carneros, Napa Valley Estate Vineyard Chardonnay shows a pretty yellow hue in the glass.
-Immediately reveals aromas of popcorn butter on the bouquet but as the wine breathes offers much more.
-Aromas of melon, white peach, dried straw, honey, a sweetness of vanilla and a slightly tropical floral note.
-Velvety across the palate, silky without being overtly creamy in texture.
+This wine immediately reveals aromas of popcorn butter on the bouquet but as the wine breathes, the aromas offer much more.
+This wine shows scents of melon, white peach, dried straw, honey, a sweetness of vanilla and a slightly tropical floral note.
+It is velvety across the palate and silky without being overtly creamy in texture.
 Shows concentrated flavors, mineralities and lively acidity.
-Very clean finish with just a kiss of baking spice and a buttery component that lingers.
-Well focused with plenty of depth.
+The finish is very clean with just a kiss of baking spice and a buttery component that lingers.
+It is well focused with plenty of depth.
 2,500 cases produced.
 Very nicely done.

 —